noelGordon96/AHK_Utility_Lib/README.md

 ## UtilityWindows
-This library includes some aditional generic windows that can be displayed to the user for various purposes.
+This library includes some additional generic windows that can be displayed to the user for various purposes.
 Althoug not their main purpose, these window GUIs can also serve as good templates to copy and further customize within your code.

 ### Available Public Functions